What Is a Wrapper in HTML?

 A wrapper is an HTML element that contains other elements.
 It is used to group together related elements for the purpose of styling or semantic purposes.

-The <body> and <html> tags are actually a wrappers as well, because they wrap other tags that you might use within an HTML document.
+The <body> and <html> elements are actually wrappers as well, because they wrap other HTML elements that you might use within an HTML document.

 The most common wrapper element is the <div>.
 Other wrapper elements include the span and section.
 Let’s take a closer look at each of these three wrapper elements.